skagankose/Operating-System-Project/README.md

-# Operating-System-Project
+# PFM

-This repository is created for Portable File Manipulator source codes.
+This is the repository for the project called portable file manipulator which is a simple cross-platform file manipulator.